BIOGRAPHICAL DETAILS OF MARGOT HITCHCOCK

 Margot taught Cajun dancing at the Harrietville Bluegrass and Traditional Country Music Convention in November 2004, and taught at Beechworth at the Kelly Country Pick in August 2205, and Harrietville again in November 2005.

 In 2009 on Friday 13th March Margot had a debilitating stroke while Cajun dancing at the Brunswick Music Festival to a Cajun band called the ‘Red Stick Ramblers’ who were over in Australia from Baton Rouge in Louisiana.
-Margot collapsed on the dance floor in front of the Cajun band while demonstrating Cajun dancing with her Canberra friend Julie and was left paralysed down her left side.
+Margot collapsed on the dance floor in front of the Cajun band while demonstrating Cajun dancing with her Canberra friend Julie and was left paralysed all down her left side and couldn’t get up off the floor without the help of several people.
 She was rushed to the Austin hospital by ambulance where she was in Acute Care for 4 days until she was stabilised and a C.A.T.
-Scan revealed a right side Basal Ganglia hemorrhage.
+Scan revealed a Basal Ganglia haemorrhage in the right side of her brain.
 Margot was then transferred to the Royal Talbot Rehabilitation Centre in Kew where she underwent intensive rehabilitation and physiotherapy learning to walk again.
 Margot was in a wheel chair for 2 months but with her determination was soon walking and even managed a few Cajun two-steps before she was allowed home to manage on her own, 10 weeks later.

 Five months since Margot’s stroke she was back to her goal of teaching Cajun dancing again in August 2009 and playing in a band at Beechworth at the ‘Kelly Country Pick’, at the Old Priory in Beechworth.
-Since then Margot has taught Cajun dancing every year at Beechworth, Harrietville and the Fiddlers Convention at Blackwood.
+Since then Margot had taught Cajun dancing every year at Beechworth, Harrietville and the Fiddlers Convention at Blackwood in 2010 and Yarra Junction in 2014, but now can’t do it any more.

 Margot’s experience had inspired her to present a Stroke benefit concert in September 2010 and 2011 at her favourite Lomond Hotel in Brunswick featuring local folk and roots artists with the aim to increase public awareness of stroke, its causes and prevention, and to raise funds for the Stroke Association of Victoria, for ‘Stroke Awareness Week’.
 She was very lucky to have many musician friends play for the benefit and they all did it at no charge, and the money raised went to a good cause.

-Unfortunately now in 2012 Margot finds that teaching Cajun dancing is getting a bit too hard with her balance and nerve pain all down her left side, so she has had to slow down and live life in the slow lane.
+Unfortunately now since moving to a Retirement Village in 2013 Margot finds that teaching Cajun dancing is too hard with her balance and nerve pain all down her left side, so she has had to slow down and live life in the slow lane as a Retiree.!

 Margot’s dedication as an ‘Honorary Cajun’ comes from the belief that music is for dancing and the desire to pass this on, so that others can share its ‘Joie de Vivre’ ( Joy of Life) with the world, in this exciting experience…